aws-samples/aws-greengrass-ml-deployment-sample/README.md

 This document describes options for an implementation of this requirement.

-## Options

-This chapter provides an overview of available options and compares them.

-### 1. Using "Machine learning resources" of AWS IoT Greengrass to deploy ML libraries
+## Option 1.
+Using "Machine learning resources" of AWS IoT Greengrass to deploy ML libraries

 In AWS IoT Greengrass, ["Machine learning resources"](https://docs.aws.amazon.com/greengrass/latest/developerguide/ml-inference.html) represent cloud-trained inference models that are deployed to an AWS IoT Greengrass core.
 AWS IoT Greengrass supports Amazon SageMaker and Amazon S3 model sources for machine learning resources.